HotCakeX/Privacy-Anonymity-Compartmentalization/README.md

 That implies, rather than attempting to conceal from those groups of individuals, playing by their rules.

-They want to get information about you?
+They, (the same group we talked about in the previous section), want to get information about you?
 OK then, provide them information, false credible information.

 * Leave breadcrumbs for them online to find and follow, make it subtle and look like they worked for them
 * Let them think they know you